ahdernasr/pokedex/README.md

 # Pokedex

-This is a simple Pokedex app built with React, Express, and GraphQL.
+This is a Pokedex app built with React, Express, and GraphQL.
 It fulfils the following requirements:

 - [x] A simple server in Express.js with a single GET route that returns an array of Pokémon based on the pokemon.json file.
 - [x] Display a list of Pokémon in a table with columns for their specifications.